Fritz-CO-KG/LightEvents/README.md

 3. Download the latest release
 4. Unzip it inside of your plugins directory, there should be a folder called "lightevents.py.dir"

+Self-check:
+The plugin should work IF:
+1. Inside of your minecraft-server folder there are these sub-folders:
+2. /lib with jython.jar
+3. /plugin/lightevents.py.dir with (needed) plugin.py, plugin.yml, sources (with presets.json).
+(There might also be some other files, you don't have to delete them.)

+If something doesn't work, please open a issue at https://github.com/Fritz-CO-KG/LightEvents/issues or dm me on discord (Chrashi_65_1#7032)